feathersui/feathersui-website/website/docs/haxe-openfl/page-navigator.md

 this.addChild(navigator);
 ```

+### Data provider

-A view can be a Feathers UI component or any OpenFL display object.
-The following example creates a simple view with a [label](./label.md).
+A page can be a Feathers UI component or any OpenFL display object.
+The following example creates a simple page view with a [label](./label.md).

 ```hx
 class Page1 extends LayoutGroup {